Your crawl space is a vital part of your house, and your crawl space ventilation is something that you should take very seriously.

-You can use a fan that is connected to a switch that allows you to turn your crawl space fan on and off in order to keep your crawl space ventilation at a proper level.
-They can be easily and cheaply installed, and they are effective in climates that are moderately humid.
+You can use a fan that is connected to a switch that allows you to turn your crawl space fan on and off to keep your crawl space ventilation at a proper level.
+They can be easily and cheaply installed, and they are useful in moderately humid climates.

-A Crawl space dehumidifier is another excellent method of crawl space ventilation, and is also one of the most effective.
+A Crawl space dehumidifier is another excellent method of crawl space ventilation and is also one of the most effective.
 They work to suck the moisture out of the air that flows through the crawl space.
 They are easy to install, and you can find a lot of information online about these devices that are fast becoming the most popular method of crawl space ventilation.

-They are also easy to use, as they allow you to gain access to your crawl space to have an exterminator or hot water heater repair technician work inside your crawl space.
-They are fairly expensive methods of crawl space ventilation, but they have proven to be very effective.
+They are also easy to use, as they allow you to gain access to your crawl space to have an exterminator or water heater repair technician work inside your crawl space.
+They are relatively expensive methods of crawl space ventilation, but they have proven to be very useful.

-Not only will your house remain in good condition, but by keeping your crawl space ventilation at the proper standard, you will find that you and your family also remain in good health.
-Proper crawl space ventilation is a win-win situation for both you, your home and your family.
+Not only will your homestay in good condition, but by keeping your crawl space ventilation at the proper standard, you will find that you and your family also remain in good health.
+Adequate crawl space ventilation is a win-win situation for both you, your home, and your family.